TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 sh motif_finder.sh
 ```

 Scripts can incorporate information from the command line to be processed at running time.
-This can be useful to add information about input and output files among other things.
-For instance, we can improve the script above by allowing the user to enter the motif and input files from the command line, instead of being hardcoded in the script.
+This can be useful, for example, for adding information about input and output files among other things.
+For instance, we can improve the script above by allowing the user to enter the motif and input and output files from the command line, instead of being "hardcoded" in the script.
 This makes the script more flexible and therefore, more useful:
 ```
 nano motif_finder_v2.sh
 ```